About

 Board of Directors' Meetings

 2. Special meetings.
 The Chair, the Executive Committee or four members of the Board may request a special meeting by informing the President and Chief Executive Officer and stating the purpose for which the special meeting is to be called.
-The special meeting shall take place at such time and place as determined by the Chair in consultation with the President and Chief Executive Officer, but shall be scheduled no less than 30 days after the President and Chief Executive Officer has received the request for a special meeting.
+The special meeting shall take place at such time and place as determined by the Chair in consultation with the President and Chief Executive Officer but shall be scheduled no less than 30 days after the President and Chief Executive Officer has received the request for a special meeting.
 The President and Chief Executive Officer shall call the special meeting and provide members of the Board with at least one week's notice of the time and place of the meeting stating the purpose for which the special meeting is to be called.
 In case of emergency, such notice as is practical shall be deemed adequate.
 No business shall be transacted at a special meeting except in regard to the purpose stated in the meeting notice.

 3. Quorum.
 A majority of the members of the Board shall constitute a quorum.

 4. Agenda.
-Any member of the Board may submit a business item to the President and Chief Executive Officer 20 days in advance of a regular Board meeting for inclusion on the agenda.
+Any member of the Board may submit a business item to the President and Chief Executive Officer twenty (20) days in advance of a regular Board meeting for inclusion on the agenda.
 In consultation with the President and Chief Executive Officer, the Chair shall determine the order of business on the agenda.
 The agenda shall be circulated to all members of the Board at least three days before the meeting.
 The pre-circulated agenda shall constitute the order of business for the meeting unless the Board by majority vote reorders the business items at the beginning of the meeting.
-A business item requiring action not on the pre-circulated agenda may be introduced only pursuant to a two-thirds vote.
+A business item requiring action not on the pre-circulated agenda may be introduced only pursuant to a two-third (2/3) vote.

 5. Procedural Rules.
 Three members of the Board of Directors may demand that any vote be counted.
 Except as varied by special rule adopted by the Board, the provisions of “Robert's Rules of Order Newly Revised” applicable to small boards shall apply at all meetings of the Board of Directors regardless of the size of the Board.